smaurice101/readthedocs/docs/source/tmlbuilds.rst

       - Describe your solution in one-line.
     * - retries
       - Change are neede, i.e. 1 is usually fine.
+    * - KUBEMYSQLHOSTNAME
+      - If deploying in Kubernetes - the MySql service will be used.

 STEP 2: Create Kafka Topics: tml_system_step_2_kafka_createtopic_dag
 ^^^^^^^^^^^^^^^^^^^^^^^